 Another beauty stunner.
 Trust me.
 God!
 Cape Point world known and world spoken for its clashing and splashing of Indian Ocean and Atlantic Ocean.
 Ohlalala!!
 Darn breathtaking.
 Mind shattering.
 Millions of yeses.
 I just wouldn't move from this spot.
 I just wanted to be left alone for doing nothing but let me mind to wonder with the flow of this like the clash of the sea titans.
 Never ever will I ever forget this moment of my time in Cape Point.

-Within the hour or so, we adjourned to the walking distance legendary Cape Of Good Hope and went up on the Flying Dutchman funicular from the lower station at 127 meters above sea level to the upper station at 286 meters above sea level.
-There are still quite a number of steps once you are transferred after the fun-great views and before seeing the first lighthouse completed in 1859.
-It still stands at 249 meters above sea-level on the highest section of the peak and is now used as the centralised monitoring point for all the lighthouses on the coast of South Africa.
-From high up at this point, it was another soul-stirring landscape of rugged rocks and sheer cliffs towering more than 200 meters above the sea and cutting deep into the ocean to provide a spectacular background.
+We then walked and saw the famed Cape Of Good Hope and next was the ride on Flying Dutchman funicular.
+From the lower station at 127 meters above sea level to the upper station at 286 meters above sea level.
+Watch your steps guys once you arrive atop and while you walk towards the lighthouse.
+Completed in 1859 and standing at 249 meters above sea-level on the highest section of the peak, this first lighthouse is now the centralised monitoring point for all lighthouses on South Africa's coast.
+From this high up point, its another soul-stirring landscape of rugged rocks and cliffs towering more than 200 meters above the sea and cutting deep into the ocean.
+Spectacular.
+Really!